 This skillet is 100 percent dishwasher safe, comes with a lifetime warranty, and at about $20, is a total steal.
 And with almost 1,000 positive reviews, that many egg-lovers can't be wrong.

-This ultra-durable skillet is made with three-ply bonded stainless steel, which encapsulates a long-lasting aluminum core.
-It also features three layers of PFOA-free nonstick coating so you can set this skillet in an oven up to 500 degrees Fahrenheit without any breakdown, and then easily slide your eggs right out.
+ultra-durable 12-inch skillet is made with hard-anodized aluminum for even heating and a stainless steel handle that’s easy to grab and hold.
+It also features PFOA-free nonstick coating so you can set this skillet in an oven up to 500 degrees Fahrenheit without any breakdown (the lid cannot withstand these temperatures), and then easily slide your eggs right out.
 Plus, there's a lifetime warranty so if it does start to show signs of wear, you can turn it in for a brand new one.

 The only downside to this skillet is that there's no insulated handle, so it can get pretty hot in a 500-degree oven.
 You'll need to use a potholder to haul it out.
 Also, a lot of reviewers mention that this pan will perform better when hand-washed instead of cleaned in a dishwasher, but for a skillet of this quality, it's worth the extra hassle.